High-density gas target at the LHCb experiment: Interference with beam

 The approach used in this study follows the methodology described in Refs.~\cite{Appleby:1376692, LHCb-INT-2011-015}, where numerical analyses of the Machine Induced Background (MIB) at \lhc have been implemented.
 Specifically, the analysis took into account the interactions between the proton beam and residual gas or nearby materials along the beamline, such as long straight sections and tertiary collimators, in the presence of the storage cell.
 Simulations demonstrate that the inclusion of the storage cell system's material budget in front of the \lhcb detector has no impact on the number of \velo clusters per event in \pp collisions.
 The MIB alone leads to a maximum absolute variation of +16\%.
 However, when appropriately scaled and embedded into the \pp collisions, the storage cell influence becomes completely negligible.

-When the gas target is injected, an additional mechanism of beam loss arises due to beam-gas collisions.
+With injected gas, an additional mechanism of beam loss arises due to beam-gas collisions.
 The impact on the beam lifetime can be described in terms of the total beam-gas cross-section $\sigma_{loss}$.
 Considering with $\sigma_{pp}\simeq$ 50 mb and $A$ the mass number of the considered gas, the expected beam lifetime amounts to 2060, 97, and 22 days for \pH, \pAr and PbAr, respectively, largely exceeding the typical duration of a \lhc fill of 10-12 hours.